 So the partial pressure of a gas, p to sub a, is equal to the number of moles of that gas, and we also have in this equation, r, our gas constant, t, our temperature, and v, our volume.
-The total pressure on the system, which is what this two atmospheres is, is equal to the partial pressure of gas a, which would be the partial pressure of the oxygen at one atmosphere, the partial pressure of the nitrogen at one atmosphere, that's all we have here.
-So the partial pressure of those two, of one plus one, we have two for a total.
+The total pressure on the system, which is what this two atmospheres is, is equal to the partial pressure of gas a, which would be the partial pressure of the oxygen at one atmosphere, the partial pressure of the nitrogen at one atmosphere, the partial pressure of the system of those two, of one plus one, we have two for a total.
 And that's equal to the total number of the moles.